zydou/arti/doc/dev/notes/state-management-cli.md

       need to be generated.

-      This command assumes the hidden service has already been initialized using `arti hss new-identity`, and that the identity keypair is available in one of the configured key stores.
+      This command assumes the hidden service has already been initialized using `arti hss new-service`, and that the identity keypair is available in one of the configured key stores.

       Generates the following keys and certificates for each time period